- Who We Are

 The 2nd Edition of Diversity Abroad’s Access, Inclusion, Diversity, and Equity (AIDE) Roadmap utilizes a set of diversity & inclusive good practice guidelines and a comprehensive assessment tool to provide a framework for developing and achieving diversity & inclusion goals to ensure equitable access to the education abroad benefits that improve the academic success, interpersonal growth, and career readiness for all students.

-Participation in the AIDE Roadmap process provides an opportunity to:
+Participation in the Global Equity & Inclusion Assessment provides an opportunity to:

 Who Should Participate?